Mass of Abrikosov vortex in high-temperature superconductor YBaCuO: Far-infrared measurements of the fluxon mass

-In experimental runs, we apply magnetic field at a temperature well above $T_c$.
-As the temperature is lowered, vortices freeze into a regular Abrikosov lattice.
-The magnetic field is then kept fixed since any change would result in inhomogeneous patterns of vortex density.
-The temperature is swept down and back by a steady sweep rate of 2.5 K/min, the instantaneous temperature of the sample being recorded together with the transmittance.
+Our experimental protocol is as follows: in experimental runs, we apply a magnetic field at a temperature well above $T_c$.
+As the temperature drops, vortices freeze into a regular Abrikosov lattice.
+The applied magnetic field $B$ is kept constant since any change in $B$ would result in inhomogeneous patterns of the vortex density.
+The temperature $T$ is swept down and up at a steady sweep rate of 2.5 K/min, the instantaneous temperature of the sample being recorded together with the transmittance.
 Care is taken that the down and up sweeps do not show any hysteresis.

-Fig. \ref{fig:dichroism}a displays the temperature dependence of dichroism observed in the external magnetic field of 10 T using the 311.6 $\mu$m laser line.
-As expected, transmission measured at zero field does not display dichroism, as there is no asymmetry caused by the Abrikosov vortices.
-In nonzero fields, however, as shown in Fig. \ref{fig:dichroism}b, the low-temperature circular dichroism is clearly observed, with the onset at $\simeq$ 85~K, and can be attributed to the formation of vortices threading the sample.
-As it is clearly apparent, the effect is enhanced in higher applied magnetic fields, thanks to the growing areal density of Abrikosov vortices.
-While Fig.~\ref{fig:dichroism}b represents a monotonic temperature dependence typical at low temperatures, figure~\ref{fig:dichroism}c provides a sign reversal appearing near the critical temperature.
+Fig.~\ref{fig:setup}c displays a typical temperature behavior of the transmittance observed in the external magnetic field of 10~T using a 312 $\mu$m laser line.
+The results obtained with different laser lines are similar.
+As expected, the transmittance measured in zero field does not show any dichroism, in absence of Abrikosov vortices to induce an asymmetry.
+In nonzero fields, however, the low-temperature circular dichroism is clearly observed and can be attributed to the formation of vortices threading the sample.
+The effect is enhanced in higher applied magnetic fields, thanks to the growing areal density of Abrikosov vortices (see Fig.~\ref{fig:setup}d).
+We focus on the low-temperature region, $T<50$~K, where the thermal quasiparticles play a negligible role and the response of the system is fully governed by the motion of fluxons.

-One can interpret the basic features of our measurements within a free-film approximation \cite{Hooper08} as ${\cal T}_\pm \approx {4 \epsilon_0 |\rho_\pm|^2} / {\mu_0 L^2}$, where $\epsilon_0$ and $\mu_0$ denote the permittivity and permeability of vacuum, while the sample properties enter via the film thickness $L$ and resistivity $\rho_\pm$.
-This approximation is sufficient for the ratio of transmittances of opposite helicity,

-A complete analysis based on Yeh's theory \cite{Yeh79,Yeh80,Visnovsky,SindlerPhysica12} revealed only a few percent correction indicating that interference effects in a slightly birefringent substrate are considerably reduced in the fraction.

-The value of the vortex mass naturally emerges from the observed dichroism.
-The transmittance ratio on the left side of equation \eqref{dichrcond} is an experimental value (as shown in Fig. \ref{fig:dichroism}b), whereas the right side represents a theoretical resistivity ratio with the vortex mass as the only fitting parameter.
-Our model is based on Newton's equation of motion